gao-lab/Markonv/README.md

 # Example of how to train Markonv-based neural network
 This repository contains the Markonv neural layer built on PyTorch and example for using Markonv.
-The Markonv layer and Markonv operator is in ./core.
+The scripts for Markonv layer and Markonv operator is in ./core.
 Below we show how to train a simple neural network based on Markonv layer.

 ## Requirements